 The Monadnock Conservancy was founded by a group of steadfast volunteers, and we continue to depend on the generosity of people like you who are willing to lend a hand by caring for our conserved lands, organizing special events, and providing office support.
-Whether you can give a few hours, a few days, or a few months each year, listed below are some ways to help.
+Whether you can give a few hours, a few days, or a few months each year, your effort is appreciated.

 Adopt one of seven trails that the Conservancy maintains and check on it once every three months, cleaning up debris, and reporting on any possible violations.
 Potentially help with maintenance projects as needed.